 It’s no secret that New Year’s resolutions are one of the biggest drivers of gym memberships.
 And gym owners tend to give out discounts in the weeks leading up to the New Year (shopping) spike.

-What percentage of people have a gym membership on average?
+What percentage of the population has a gym membership?

 How many gyms are in the US today?